-We have audited the accompanying statement of assets and liabilities, including the schedule of investments, of Variant Alternative Income Fund (the "Fund") as of April 30, 2019, and the related statements of operations, cash flows and changes in net assets and the financial highlights for the period October 1, 2018 (commencement of operations) through April 30, 2019, including the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Fund as of April 30, 2019, and the results of its operations, cash flows and changes in net assets and the financial highlights for the period October 1, 2018 (commencement of operations) through April 30, 2019, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statement of assets and liabilities of Variant Impact Fund (the "Fund") as of October 15, 2021, the related statement of operations for the one day then ended, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Fund as of October 15, 2021, and the results of its operations for the one day then ended, in conformity with accounting principles generally accepted in the United States of America.